metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation/index.rst

 .. ifnotslides::

-   In the last section we wrote out the following code in the ``suite.rc`` file:
+   In the last section we wrote out the following code in the ``flow.cylc`` file:

 .. slide:: Weather Forecasting Suite
    :level: 2